Aalto-Electric-Drives/motulator/docs/source/synchronous_motor.rst

 .. math::
     \tau_\mathrm{M} = \frac{3 n_\mathrm{p}}{2}\mathrm{Im} \left\{\boldsymbol{i}_\mathrm{s} \boldsymbol{\psi}_\mathrm{s}^* \right\}

 Since the motor is fed and observed from stator coordinates, the quantities are transformed accordingly, as shown in the figure below.
-The mechanical subsystem closes the loop from :math:`\tau_\mathrm{M}` to :math:`\omega_\mathrm{M}`.
+The mechanical subsystem closes the loop from :math:`\tau_\mathrm{M}` to :math:`\omega_\mathrm{M}`, see the module :mod:`motulator.model.mech`.

 .. figure:: figs/sm_block_stat.svg
    :width: 100%